provectus/streaming-data-platform/README.md

 ```

 ### Reporting
-Reports are being calculated in Kinesis and stored in `Aggregation` Stream.
-Aggregated stream is exposed for [realtime consumers](#realtime-reporting) as well as for [offline queries](#analytical-queries).
+Reports are calculated in Amazon Kinesis and stored in `Aggregatio` Stream.
+Aggregated stream is exposed to [realtime consumers](#realtime-reporting),
+as well as to [offline queries](#analytical-queries).

 Aggregation Schema:
 ```